eliasffyksen/MiniSnakes/README.md

 > The scientific pursuit of the nature of computational snakes and all their
 > implementations and applications in modern society

-Then, secondly there is a disclosure.
+Then, secondly, there is a disclosure.
 Before you start screaming about line length, all of the lines are in fact PEP8 compliant.

 We are also programming a version of Snake where the snake can loop around the